EliasBelz/potpourri-/README.md

 ### Features
 - Pannable/zoomable map of UW shows locations of commonly accessed buildings with bathrooms
 - Move the map as the location of the user changes
-- Buildings with bathrooms also listed in sidebar drawer for quick access
+- Buildings with bathrooms also listed in sidebar drawer for quick access, organized by average rating
 - Each listed bathroom allows users to browse reviews, leave reviews, and see the location isolated on a map
 - Reviews are aggregated to display an average star rating
 - "I'm Feeling Lucky" random bathroom selection